endokazuki/flaskpractice/README.md

 # flaskpractice
-this Repository is learing flask
+this Repository is to learn flask